CyVerse-learning-materials/learning-materials-home/README.md

 **D. Verify documentation formatting**

-There are several things that need to be checked to ensure the documentation is consistent, and that placeholders are defaults have be properly edited.
+There are several things that need to be checked to ensure the documentation is consistent, and that placeholders are defaults have been properly edited.
 Here is a checklist:

-1. Ensure documentation is appropriately name (Left-hand column should NOT be 'YOUR PROJECT NAME HERE...'
+1. Ensure documentation is appropriately named (Left-hand column should NOT be 'YOUR PROJECT NAME HERE...'
     - Fix: Edit project name in repos' conf.py file
 2. CyVerse logo should hyperlink to Learning Center Home
 3. The top and bottom of each page should have a 'home' icon and link to Learning Center Home